UBS once again the world's largest private bank as assets surge

 The Swiss bank displaced Bank of America Corp (BAC.N) from the top spot in an annual benchmark compiled by London-based wealth management consultant Scorpio Partnership.
 It edged out the U.S. bank with 9.7 percent growth in overall assets to $1.705 trillion, compared with 5.9 percent at Bank of America.

-The ranking is a coup for scandal-tarnished UBS, which in October said it would axe 10,000 staff and scale back its riskier investment banking division in favour of its private bank.

-Activist fund Knight Vinke in May launched a campaign to break up UBS, though a forecast-beating first quarter and the highest wealthy customer inflows in six years took some of the sting out of the shareholder's demands.
+Activist fund Knight Vinke in May launched a campaign to break up UBS UBSN.VX, though a forecast-beating first quarter and the highest wealthy customer inflows in six years took some of the sting out of the shareholder's demands.

 Overall, private banks won 24 percent more net new money, which represents a dramatic turnaround.
 Financial providers to the wealthy had struggled to win back client confidence in the wake of the global financial crisis.